/etc/locale.conf below sets some

 LC_NUMERIC or any

 other environment variable from locale output.
-Just seperate them
+Just separate them

 with a space.
 An example where